LoganTHarvell/LoganTHarvell.github.io/_posts/2020-07-08-rendering-abstraction-dev-diary-6.md

 - Easy rendering implementation swaps at runtime (and obviously no re-compilation required)
 - Minimal required pre-processor definitions

-## Working Through Some Things
+## Working Through It

 One of the first new attempts at refactoring was making `RenderingManager` and abstract base class and implementing the base class with a DirectX11 implementation.
 Then I moved the DirectX11 implementation to it's own shared items project in Visual Studio, with only the Windows version of the engine static library referencing it.

-This first change solved the ability to compile without rendering support and isolated the DirectX11 dependency to only projects that would support it (read: no more `ifdef`).
+This first change solved the ability to compile without rendering support and isolated the DirectX11 dependency to only projects that would support it (read: no more `#ifdef`).

 Next, I took a long detour examining how the pointer-to-implementation (PImpl) design pattern could be taken advantage of for swapping between implementations.
 The (PImpl) design pattern is a tool for separating a class into two parts an abstraction and an implementation, and allows for the two to be developed separately.